 Read through but do not expand on the contents of the boxes at this stage.
-Place emphasis on the goal for the child's thinking and feeling.
-I.e. I feel effective.
-I can co-operate with others.
+Place emphasis on the goal for the child's thinking and feeling - i.e. I feel effective, I can co-operate with others.
+This is the desired outcome for the child in this dimension.

-SLIDE 48: What might you see in school when children find it hard to cooperate?
+SLIDE 50: What might you see in school when children find it hard to cooperate?

 - Some children have not experienced co-operative relationships in the past or may have felt powerless and lacked control over what happens to them.

-May try to cope by being: - · Too powerful and controlling of adults - Bossy/controlling with peers - Over-compliant, lacking confidence and appropriate assertiveness
+May try to cope by being:

+- · Too powerful and controlling of adults

+- Bossy/controlling with peers

+- Over-compliant, lacking confidence and appropriate assertiveness

 - Some children have seldom experienced a co-operative approach as part of their early care. - They may not have developed a sense of themselves as competent individuals, nor of adults as co-operative partners, either in exploration and play or in managing difficulties. - They may try to control adults, both at home and at school.
-They may not accept the family or classroom rules and small issues become 'battles'. - They may also be bossy/controlling with peers and become unpopular at school. - Alternatively, some children may become over-compliant, unable to assert their views and wishes - and vulnerable as a result.
+They may not accept the family or classroom rules and small issues become 'battles'. - They may also be bossy/controlling with peers and become unpopular at school. - Alternatively, some children may become over-compliant, unable to assert their views and wishes and vulnerable as a result.

-SLIDE 49: Co-operation - helping the child to feel effective: staff thinking and feeling
+SLIDE 51: Co-operation - helping the child to feel effective: staff thinking and feeling